zacuke/vscode-waterfox-debug/README.md

 server is different from the local file content.
 For these URLs the debugger will show the content fetched from the server instead of the local file content.

+You can also use `*` as a wildcard in the `url` of a pathMapping.
+It will match any number of arbitrary characters except `/`.

 ### Debugging WebExtensions
 Here's an example configuration for WebExtension debugging:
 ```json